-The conference is dedicated to research and education, and will include technical sessions, panel discussions, graduate student symposium, poster session, engineering software workshops, business meetings, social events and opportunities for interesting excursions.
+The conference is dedicated to research and education, and will include technical sessions, panel discussions, a graduate student symposium, a poster session, engineering software workshops, business meetings, social events, and opportunities for interesting excursions.

-- Wind resource (atmospheric boundary layer investigations, mesoscale/microscale interactions, field studies and CFD modeling, forecasting, remote sensing, etc.)
+- Wind resource (for example: atmospheric boundary layer investigations, mesoscale/microscale interactions, field studies and CFD modeling, forecasting, and remote sensing.)

-- Meteorological/oceanographic design conditions (extreme events, turbulence, ocean waves, air-sea interactions, etc.)
+- Meteorological/oceanographic design conditions (such as extreme events, turbulence, ocean waves, and air-sea interactions.)

-- Turbine technology (aeroelasticity, turbine components, blades, fatigue, turbine level modelling, etc.)
+- Turbine technology (including aeroelasticity, turbine components, blades, fatigue, and turbine level modelling)

-- Wind plant design (multiple turbines working together as single power plants, design for system level reliability, plant level modelling, wakes, etc.)
+- Wind plant design (for example: multiple turbines working together as single power plants, design for system level reliability, plant level modelling, and wakes)

-- Wind power system integration (electrical power systems, energy storage, power to X, wind/water systems, market design, etc.)
+- Wind power system integration (electrical power systems, energy storage, power to X, wind/water systems, and market design)

-- Social, environmental, economics and policy (public acceptance, public policy, environmental impacts, permitting, wind turbine noise, etc.)
+- Social, environmental, economics and policy (including public acceptance, public policy, environmental impacts, permitting, and wind turbine noise)

-- Turbine lifecycle considerations (manufacturing, infrastructure, cradle to grave design, composite materials, wind plant life extension, etc.)
+- Turbine lifecycle considerations (such as manufacturing, infrastructure, cradle to grave design, composite materials, and wind plant life extension)

-- Wind system controls (turbine controls, system level controls, multi-criteria decision making, system health monitoring, etc.)
+- Wind system controls (turbine controls, system level controls, multi-criteria decision making, and system health monitoring)

-- Structures, safety and reliability (support structures, foundations, structural reliability, design for maintainability, etc.)
+- Structures, safety and reliability (support structures, foundations, structural reliability, design for maintainability and related topics)

-- Offshore wind energy (fixed and floating turbines, offshore infrastructure, offshore geotechnical, site investigations, etc. )
+- Offshore wind energy (fixed and floating turbines, offshore infrastructure, offshore geotechnical aspects, and site investigations )

 - Distributed wind power/hybrid power systems (small/medium scale wind turbines, system level control, load management, DG systems with PV and/or energy storage)

-- Education (graduate level courses in wind energy related topics, interdisciplinary topics, on-line courses, collaboration between universities, international cooperation, etc.)
+- Education (graduate level courses in wind energy related topics, interdisciplinary topics, on-line courses, collaboration between universities, and international cooperation)